 Communication Committee is responsible for all the communication channels used by the Chapter to communicate with our members.
 These include our web site, and social media.
 The committee meets as needed.

 The committee works closely with the Chapter Administrator to ensure the web site is always updated, and emails blasts are accurate and timely.
 This committee also works closely with other committees to ensure all the Chapter events are publicized.
 The committee works all IT related issues and glitches promptly as they occur.
 This committee strives to enhance the available opportunities for members to network through social media tools, and keeps the branding consistent for the Chapter in both online communications and traditional forms of marketing communications.

 Young Professionals Committee

-The Young Professionals (YP) committee is responsible for planning events for members and their guests ages approximately 40 and under, to encourage further participation and leadership in the chapter and to develop deeper relationships within their peer group.
+The Young Professionals (YP) committee is responsible for planning events for members and their guests ages approximately 40 and under, to encourage further participation in the chapter through committee involvement and other leadership opportunities, as well as and to provide a format for those members and guests to develop deeper relationships within their peer group.

-The YP committee meets a minimum of three times per fiscal year, hosting a lunch-and-learn, job site walk, and a social function.
+The YP committee meets a minimum of three times per fiscal year, hosting events such as job site walks, lunch-and-learns, and other social functions.